Skip to Content

 "Mornings were like doomsday," he recalls,

-describing his depression, alcoholism, and prescription drug abuse.
+describing his depression, alcoholism, and prescription drug misuse.

 "It was like everything was just dead … that you're going to die today,

 the kids are going to die … the sun isn't shining."

 58-year-old Vietnam veteran says he wakes up with a zest for life he hasn't